shitcoinswap/.github/profile/README.md

 ## Earn Passive Income

 All revenue - be it from token sales, trading, and listing fees - is being distributed to the *shareholders*.
-You can become a shareholder by acquiring Revenue Share Tokens ($RST).
+You can become a shareholder by acquiring Shareholder Income Tokens.

-### Shareholder Token Information
+### Token Information

-Name: Revenue Share Token<br>
+Name: Shareholder Income Token<br>
-Symbol: RST<br>
+Symbol: SHIT<br>
 Max Supply: 420,000,000<br>
 Initial Supply: 420,000,000